Calistoga, California

-Calistoga (Wappo: Nilektsonoma) is a city in Napa County, California, United States.
+Calistoga is a city in Napa County, California, United States.
 Located in the North Bay region of the San Francisco Bay Area, the city had a population of 5,228 as of the 2020 census.

 Calistoga was founded in 1868 when the California Pacific Railroad was built, establishing the town as a tourist destination for its Calistoga Hot Springs.
 Today, Calistoga continues as a popular tourist destination in Wine Country, owing to its vineyards and historic landmarks.